Linear vs. Logarithmic Changes: What Works Best for Human Senses?

 - The circuit is very simple.
 The light-to-voltage converter is an integrate d package that contains a photodiode and an amplifier.
 The functional block diagram is show n in Figure 11.

-- A drawing of the actual component is shown below (Figure 12).
+- A drawing of the actual component is shown in Figure 12.
 The round window contains the light-sensitve region.
 The component has three pins, as shown.

 - Pin 1 should be connected to ground.